Breast Reduction Surgery Explained

 - Share your full medical history, allergies and current medicines and supplements

-- Follow guidance on nicotine, alcohol and any medicines that can increase bleeding risk
+- Follow guidance on nicotine, alcohol and medicines that may increase bleeding risk

-- Complete any required tests or imaging in the recommended timeframe
+- Complete any required tests or imaging within the recommended timeframe

 Travel Planning

-- Plan enough time in destination for early follow ups and wound checks
+- Plan enough time in the destination for early follow-ups and wound checks

 - Arrange a comfortable hotel setup and a companion if advised